aonez/GitHubCounter/README.md

 ### How to install:

+- Safari Gallery comming soon?

-Just download the [latest release](https://github.com/aonez/GitHubCounter/releases/latest) or go to the [Releases](https://github.com/aonez/GitHubCounter/releases) page and choose your prefered version.
+- Manually download the [latest release](https://github.com/aonez/GitHubCounter/releases/latest) or go to the [Releases](https://github.com/aonez/GitHubCounter/releases) page and choose your prefered version.

 ### How it works: